Skip to main content

 Potential Penalties

-Punitive tax treatment: highest ordinary income rates apply, plus interest charges; penalties for failure to file Form 8621
+Punitive default taxation at highest ordinary income rate (37%) plus compounding interest charges; indefinite statute of limitations extension for failure to file Form 8621

 Related Forms